openstack-infra/puppet-openstackci/contrib/README.md

 ### Configure Masterless Puppet

+The instructions in this section apply to both the single-node CI host as well as the log host.

 First, it is useful to save the history, so set up a git repo as root user:

+    sudo su -
     cd /etc/puppet
     git init
+    exit

 You will be configuring 3 puppet files.
 The first is `site.pp` which is the top level entry point for puppet to start managing the node.
 The second is a `hiera.yaml`